 Older journal articles (up to the 1980s) are not always searchable electronically.
 To help you find these articles, you can use printed bibliographies in various subjects that list the relevant articles.
 They are available in the library’s Reference Collection.

 Older daily newspaper articles (up to the 1990s) are usually available on microfilm but are usually not indexed by subject.
 If you do not have the exact date, you have to go through the relevant period of the newspaper on microfilm.

 How to request articles

 You often have to request articles in advance

-Go to our catalogue Lovisa and request the journal/magazine by year or issue.
-The article itself is not searchable in Lovisa.
+Go to our catalogue LUBcat and request the journal/magazine by year or issue.
+The article itself is not searchable in LUBcat.

 As a student or employee of Lund University, you can order articles which are scanned from our scholarly journals free of charge in the LUBITO service.
 We will send you a link to a PDF file by email the following weekday.